ancient-military-history

 The Rise of Visual Signals

 Visual signals offered a clear advantage: they were faster than sound and could be seen by multiple ships simultaneously.
 The earliest recorded use of flag signals in naval warfare dates to the Greek historian Polybius (c.
 200–118 BCE), who described a system of signaling with torches that could transmit letters of the alphabet.
 This marked a leap from symbolic signals (e.g., a red flag means attack) to a true code capable of conveying arbitrary messages.
-Over time, navies across the Mediterranean, the Indian Ocean, and East Asia developed their own visual signal traditions.
+Over time, navies across the Mediterranean, the Indian Ocean, and East Asia developed their own visual signal traditions, each adapted to local conditions such as prevailing winds, sea states, and the typical distances between ships in battle formation.

 Visual Signal Systems

 Visual signals remained the backbone of naval communication until the advent of radio in the 20th century.
 In ancient times, these systems fell into three broad categories: flag and banner signals, fire and light signals, and the use of raised or lowered objects (semaphore-like gestures).
-Each had its own strengths and limitations.
+Each had its own strengths and limitations, and skilled admirals combined them for redundancy—flags by day, torches by night—to ensure orders reached every ship in the fleet.

 Flags and Banners